j2whiting/goviq/README.md

 - Parliament sessions are hardcoded somewhere.
 Ought to be able to accept a date range or list of sessions to parse
 - How to handle different versions of acts?
 - I don't know if the local cache env var is still needed.
 I took a long break from developing this :)
+- Update README.md with some info about runtime, dataset size, provenance, etc..

 ## Contributing